Skip to main content

 #

 The pipeline is two things: a standard layout for an Obsidian vault and a Node.js CLI that installs it.
-The layout gives you one place for project context—a Dashboard, Templates (by stage), a Projects folder (one folder per project), and a .cursor directory so Cursor knows how to work with the vault.
-The CLI installs that layout (and optional per-project scaffolding) into a folder you choose: run it once for shared assets, then again per project so each project gets the same stage-based structure.
+The layout gives you one place for project context—a Dashboard, Templates (by stage), and a Projects folder (one folder per project).
+The CLI installs that layout, plus optional per-project scaffolding, into a folder you choose: run it once for shared assets, then again per project so each project gets the same stage-based structure.

 1. Plan in Obsidian — Roadmaps, market analysis, PRDs, backlogs

-2. Cursor augments — Draft, refine, research, or expand sections
+2. AI assists — Draft, refine, research, or expand sections

-3. Single source of truth — Markdown notes feed IDE and agents when you build
+3. Single source of truth — Markdown notes feed future implementation work

 It doesn’t replace your thinking; it helps you go deeper.
-You write in the vault, and Cursor can draft, refine, research, or expand sections using the rules, skills, and agents that ship with the pipeline.
-Cursor and tools like it are more than coding assistants: they’re powerful for research and documentation too.
-The pipeline is aimed at digital and software projects, but you can adapt stages and templates to anything you track (research, writing, side projects).
+You write in the vault, and AI tools can draft, refine, research, or expand sections using the same notes.
+The pipeline is aimed at digital and software projects, but you can adapt stages and templates to anything you track: research, writing, side projects, or product work.

 The vault structure draws on the Obsidian Zettelkasten Starter Kit by Edmund Gröpl, which I’ve used for years as a basis for note structure and dashboards.
 I highly recommend checking it out; it’s a solid foundation for a Zettelkasten-style workflow in Obsidian.